|

 Part 2: Activate the Network

-| 1. | In the '' screen click the 'Networking Setup' tab.
-(Figure 1, below). |
+1.In the 'Utilities/Settings' screen click the 'Networking Setup' tab.
+(Figure 1, below).

 Figure 1.
 Network Setup

-| 2. | Click <Enable Network> (bottom of page toward the right). |
+2.Click <Enable Network> (center of page toward the right).

-| 3. | When prompted, type into the popup screen the unlock code that you have been provided.
+3. When prompted, type into the pop-up screen the unlock code that you have been provided.
 Your unlock code was sent to you by separate correspondence.
-If you do not have it, write us and we will generate another code and send it to you. |
+If you do not have it, write us and we will generate another code and send it to you.

-Part 2: Establish a Common Profiles Path
+Part 2: Establish a Mirror (former called Common Profiles) Path

 Figure 2.
-Network Setup Screen (after activation)
+Network Setup Screen (after network has been enabled).

-| 1. | If you have already created a location for your Common Profiles Path, you can hand type its location in the white text box.
-When you are done, click the 'save' disk that appears when you begin typing.
-Skip to step 4 below.
-Alternatively, you can click the <Set CPP> button immediately beneath the text box.
-Follow the instructions in steps 2 & 3 below. |
+1.If you have already created a location for your Mirror Path, you can hand type its location in the white text box labeled Mirror Folder Location.
+If you manually type the Mirror Path, click the 'Save' disk that will appear when you begin typing and then skip to step 4 below.

-| 2. | If you have not hand-typed the CPP address, click the <Set CPP> button.
-Following the prompts, navigate to the folder that you want to be your Common Profiles Path (CPP).
-If you have not previously created a folder to serve as the CPP, you can create one 'on the fly' as you are navigating to your ultimate destination. |
+2.If you have not hand-typed the Mirror Folder address, click the navigate button (with the three dots).
+Following the prompts, navigate to the folder that you want to be your Mirror Folder.
+If you have not previously created a folder to serve role, you can create one 'on the fly' as you are navigating to your ultimate destination.

-| 3. | When you have navigated to the desired folder, click OK. |
+3.When you have navigated to the desired folder, click OK.

-| 5. | We suggest that you write down on a piece of paper the full path to the CPP folder.
-This will be for the benefit of those (including yourself) who will need to point to it for the other computers. |
+5.We suggest that you write down on a piece of paper the full path to the Mirror Folder.
+This will be for the benefit of those (including yourself) who will need to point to it later when you are setting up the other computers.

 Repeat the above steps for each computer on the network for which you have purchased a license.
 Of course, instead of creating a Common Profiles Path for the second and subsequent installations, you will simply navigate to the CPP.
 Hence, the piece of paper suggested in step 5 above.